-Then, sketch out a rough outline of your fail-proof system that'll help you follow through on your goal (like the examples above).
+Then, sketch out a rough outline of your fail-proof system that'll help you follow through (like the examples above).

-We'll go into much more detail of how to set up fail-proof systems later in the guide, but don't let that motivation go to waste.
+We'll go into much more detail of how to set up these systems later in the guide, but don't let that motivation go to waste.
 Capture your rough ideas whenever your motivation is at a peak.

-Goal-Setting Tip #2.
-Start small, then go big later on
+2. Start small, then go big later on